 - The fee is $180 for the entire six week session and includes a total time of 1 1/2 hours each week.

-- There is 1 hour of instruction on the horse and 15-20 minutes of grooming/tacking time before the lesson and 15 minutes after class, which is optional.
+- There is 1 hour of instruction and 30 minutes of grooming time for each group lesson.

 - Group lessons are in six week sessions - once a week for a total fee of $180.

 Evaluation lessons are given throughout the week and made by appointment only.
 They are designed to evaluate a rider's ability and determine which group lessons will be the best fit.
-Riders entering the Mommy and Me program or beginner riders are not required to have an evaluation lesson, but might benefit from a private lesson.
+Riders entering the Mommy and Me program are not required to have an evaluation lesson.

 Please see our Lessons - Frequently Asked Questions at the bottom of the page.

-Tours - Birthday parties, Field trips, Church events, Scout Merit Badges, other large groups, etc.- all listed under Birthday at the Barn or Group Field Trips
+Tours - Birthday parties, Field trips, Church events, Scout Merit Badges, other large groups, etc.

 - The tours are different to suit the age group of the participants.
 Tour Packages offer an activity that is fun as well as a learning experience.
 Spiritual tours are available by request, the emphasis of these tours are to show spiritual parallels to everyday things.
 Jesus and Bible stories/scriptures are cited.
 References to God, His love, care and creation are also mentioned.

 - A relaxing ride around the pasture.
 The tractor drawn hay wagon can accommodate around 30 adults/children.
-The wagon has high sides so no one falls out and yet it doesn't block the view of the fields and pastures of whispering pines and majestic oaks.
+The wagon has high sides so no one falls out and yet it doesn't block the view of the nature trails covered with whispering pines and majestic oaks.
 The ride lasts about 20-30 minutes depending on loading time.
-The fee is $15 per person with a $150 minimum fee.
-Discounted to a $100 fee if used with a Tour Package.
+The fee is $10 per person with a $100 minimum fee.
+Discounted to a $75 fee if used with a Tour Package.